-Apples and oranges.
-Avoid them when getting quotes from contractors,
+When getting Contractor Bids and Evaluating an Estimate, apples, and oranges.
+Avoid them when getting quotes from contractors.

 Getting bids from a general contractor or subcontractor needs to be based on a consistent scope of work.
 Evaluating estimates based on a similar scope is an extremely important aspect of successfully hiring your contractor.
 Let’s break bid evaluation down into sections and address each component individually.